Spain rebuffs Turkey’s ‘unilateral’ gas search, backs Cyprus

 Turkey doesn’t recognize Cyprus as a state and claims that much of the ethnically divided island’s exclusive economic zone as lying over its own continental shelf.

 Christodoulides hailed Turkey’s withdrawal of a warship-escorted survey vessel from Greece-claimed waters as a “positive first step” to deescalating tensions at sea.
+Greece says it’s hopeful that the move can pave the way for talks on a Greek-Turkish maritime border deal, but that it’s up to Turkey to prove that it won’t backtrack.

-But he said Turkey has stepped up its activities in Cyprus’ maritime zones, displaying a “total disregard” for European Union to cease its “illegal” actions and to respect the sovereign rights of a bloc member.
+But the Cypriot foreign minister said Turkey has stepped up its activities in Cyprus’ maritime zones, displaying a “total disregard” for European Union calls to cease its “unlawful” actions and to respect the sovereign rights of a bloc member.

-The leaders of the EU’s 27 member nations are expected to discuss potential sanctions against Turkey, which is not a member, at a two-day summit starting Thursday.
+Dendias said the Greek government has asked for a list of potential measures the EU could take against Turkey so that Ankara “understands that there will be consequences if it carries on with its illegal actions.”

+“Our wish, of course, remains that it doesn’t become necessary for these measures to be taken,” Dendias said.

 Christodoulides said Cyprus expects EU leaders to honor a deal the bloc’s foreign ministers struck last month to simultaneously impose sanctions on Turkey as well as Belarusian officials suspected of election fraud or involvement in a security crackdown on anti-government protesters.